RobertTalbert/functionsandmodels/README.md

 * The `planning` folder contains documents and notes for the design of the course.
 * Other folders are present for the specific materials for a given semester.
 Right now, there is only one semester represented, Fall 2021.
 Other semesters will be added as separate folders in the future.
 * For specific materials like syllabi and assessents, pick a semester and then look for the materials.

+The textbook we use is [Active Prelude to Calculus](https://activecalculus.org/prelude/book-1.html) by Matt Boelkins.